casasin/htools3_extension/docs/_batch/set-data.md

 </div>

 <div class='col' markdown='1'>
-font info
-: define which font attributes to set

 import info from UFO
 : import font info values from a UFO font

 import info from JSON
 : import font info values from a JSON file

-attributes list
+font info attributes
-: edit font info values in the list as needed
+: edit and select font info values in the list

 select all
 : select all attributes in the list

 export to JSON
-: save the (selected) font info values to a `.json` file
+: save selected font info values to a `.json` file

 apply selected info
-: apply the selected font info attributes to the selected fonts
+: apply selected font info values to selected fonts

 preflight
-: simulate the action before applying it.
+: simulate the action before applying it
 </div>

 </div>